When it comes to Child, You Can’t take Chances!

 In such cases, the children custody is handed over to both the parents equally (one gets the custody over few, while the other gets the custody of the rest).
 Most of the time, judge’s lookout for best possible scenario for children and let elder children decide whom they want to be on their own.
 Our expert child custody lawyers will give you a bold representation in the courtroom, while convincing the court to rule in your favor.

 In cases where both parents can mutually decide the children split is referred to as joint custody or joint legal custody.
 In most cases, the court only decide in favor of joint custody when its convince about the responsibilities and cooperation among parents.
-At Peel Family Lawyers, our experienced lawyers will help arbitrate a joint custody agreement with your partner and workout the best partnership for a mutually consent custodianship of children.
+At Peel Family Lawyers, our experienced child custody lawyers Ontario will help arbitrate a joint custody agreement with your partner and workout the best partnership for a mutually consent custodianship of children.

 In shared custody, each parent gets the physical custody of children, while children spent at least 40% of their time with each of the parent.